Skip to content

 • Agent Identity Reliability: Resolved bugs preventing the consistent propagation of SCION_AGENT_ID during restarts and specific dispatch paths, fixing broken notification subscriptions.

-• Linked-Grove Pathing: Corrected workspace resolution for linked groves without git remotes by ensuring fallback to the provider’s local filesystem path.
+• Linked-Project Pathing: Corrected workspace resolution for linked projects without git remotes by ensuring fallback to the provider’s local filesystem path.

 • UI State Resolution: Fixed a bug where hub agents would occasionally show an β€œunknown” phase by ensuring the UI correctly reads the unified Phase and Activity fields.